cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

     Node to node encryption feature is tested and supported with direct routing modes.
 Using with encapsulation/tunneling is not currently tested or supported.

-    Support with tunneling mode is tracked at `#13663 <https://github.com/cilium/cilium/issues/13663>`_.
+    Support with tunneling mode is tracked with :gh-issue:`13663`.

 Validate the Setup
 ==================